benchristian88/CatWheel/README.md

 # CatWheel
 ## ESP Home Cat Wheel Speed and Distance Project
 This respository is here to show how I made a speedo for my Cat Wheel using ESP home, Home Assistant, and a few parts from the local electronics shop.

 This is COCO, our beautiful Tonkinese girl.
 She is the kind of cat who follows you around the house and the moment you stop, she is in your lap.
 She also loves her [Ferris Cat Wheel International](https://ferriscatwheelinternational.com), and uses it most days and all through the night.

 ![IMG_3776](https://github.com/user-attachments/assets/e44443c8-30f7-4ac7-b027-35624550737f)

+## The Goal
+The goal of this project was to recreate a bike speedo and get the measurements into Home Assistant so that we knew how fast Coco ran on wheel and the total distance she had gone.
+Then we can give Coco a reward from the Xiaomi Cat Feeder.
+She figured it out really quickly too.

 ## ESP Sensors